intuition-dev/mbCLIx/docs/src/cms.md

 # Editor CMS

-CMS App was configured to make operations to some another site (eg: mounted blog), in it one can:
+CMS App was configured to make operations to some another site (eg: mounted CMS), in it one can:

 - edit `.md` and `.yaml` files
 - upload images and video files